Skip to main content

 The role of adult social care for parents with learning disabilities when a child is no longer in their care

-Three people sitting in a living room
+Adult social care and parents with a learning disability - infographicThree people sitting in a living room

-Animation (4min 44sec, YouTube): This study of the experiences of parents with a learning disability when they were in contact with children's social care (CSC) and family courts found that social workers often failed to recognise a parent's learning disability and / or to know what to do about it or where to seek support for them selves and the parent.
+Animation 1: The Visit (4min 44sec, YouTube): This study of the experiences of parents with a learning disability when they were in contact with children's social care (CSC) and family courts found that social workers often failed to recognise a parent's learning disability and / or to know what to do about it or where to seek support for them selves and the parent.
 Without this parents may face multiple referrals to CSC without appropriate help ever being provided and sometimes risk being subject to more intrusive responses at a later stage.
 This animation is intended to help social workers be curious about the needs of parents with a learning disability and to seek advice if they are not sure what are the next steps.

 About this study

-The study has the following aims:
+The study had the following aims:

 • Record what is known from research and practice about the support - or lack of – that is available to parents with learning disabilities (LD) who have children removed following court proceedings.